cytoscape/ipycytoscape/README.md

 ### How to build the docs

-Install the following dependencies:

-`conda install -c conda-forge sphinx sphinx-copybutton jupyter_sphinx sphinx_rtd_theme nbsphinx`

-and

-`pip install nbsphinx_link`

-Go to the docs directory:

 `cd docs`

+Install dependencies:

+`conda env update --file doc_environment.yml`

 And build them: